 The American Museum of Natural History offers a variety of experiences and opportunities for teens.
-From internships and research opportunities to courses and exposure to new technologies, there are offerings to suit a range of interests.
+From internships and research opportunities to courses, workshops and special events, there are offerings to suit a range of interests.
 Explore the links below for information on individual programs.

 Want to learn more about programs at AMNH?
 Check out this short video on how science is brought to life through the education programs at the American Museum of Natural History:

 The American Museum of Natural History is offering a series of information sessions and workshops focused on making informed choices about preparing for, applying to and paying for college, and learning to manage your own money in the process.
 Online pre-registration is requested, and links will be available approximately one month before each information session.

 April 5, 2017

 Join us for interactive discussions with scientists from across the country to learn about their research and how it relates to the world we live in!